drts01/notes/stackedit/presentations/2019-py-pkging.md

 Packages exist to be installed (or deployed)

 _notes:
- - both distibution packages and import packages are commonly kno
+ - both distribution packages and import packages are commonly known as packages